felgueres/felgueres.github.io/_posts/2021-05-12-Give-the-Public-the-future-they-want.markdown

 categories: jekyll update
 ---

-We make economic decisions using two guiding considerations, monetary incentives and our sense of identity.
+Economic decisions are guided by two considerations, monetary incentives and a sense of identity ([wiki][https://en.wikipedia.org/wiki/Identity_economics]).

 Identity is a reflection of our values and beliefs which we build by association and action (eg. the places we visit, the clothes we wear, the artists we support).

-If I ask you, what is your identity?
+But if I asked you, what is your identity?
 It's uncomfortably hard to come up with an answer.

 Perhaps because we hate to talk about ourselves or perhaps because our actions are largely driven by intuition and not by careful examination.